-Finance charges comprise interest expense on long-term debt, the amortization of bank financing fees, the interest cost component of the pension obligation, and the accretion of the discount on asset retirement obligations.
+Finance charges comprise interest expense on bank debt, the amortization of bank financing fees, the interest cost component of the pension obligation, the accretion of the discount on asset retirement obligations and the realized gain or loss on the interest rate swap.
 Borrowing costs are recognized in net earnings using the effective interest method and are recognized in net earnings in the period in which they are incurred.
 Borrowing costs for the construction of a qualifying asset are capitalized for the period of time from when construction commences and the asset is prepared for its intended use.
 The capitalization rate to determine the amount of borrowing for a qualifying asset is the weighted average interest rate applicable to the Company's outstanding borrowings during the capitalization period.